Bitter end to an epic rivalry?

 He was expecting a knockout win, but not by Marquez and not the ending that happened in one of boxing's epic rivalries.

-Tatay said Marquez came out more prepared for he doesn't want to frustrate his throngs of Mexican fans.
-He was more focused on training for more than four months, determined to prove that the judges in their three previous fights were wrong.
+Tatay said Marquez came out more prepared, as he didn't want to frustrate his throngs of Mexican fans.
+He had been training for more than 4 months, determined to prove that the judges in his three previous fights were wrong.

 It was a punch heard throughout Mexico and the entire Philippine archipelago.